 Your first signing is your very first business transaction.
 There are some things you will need to have completed beforehand.
-Here are the basics for how to get started as a notary.
+Here are the basics for starting a notary business.

 Become commissioned as a Notary Public in your state

-This is the very first step, and every state has different requirements and laws.
+This is the very first step in starting a notary business, and every state has different requirements and laws.
 It’s best to check out your Secretary of State’s notary requirements to get started.
 The NNA also offers step-by-step instructions and classes for each state that can make the process very simple.